decaIs/Ryu-Nitro-Sniper/README.md

 3. Put you Main Account token in the 'claimer' quotation marks.
 4. IF YOU WANT TO DO THE SNIPING ON ONE ACCOUNT, JUST PUT BOTH THE SAME TOKENS IN EACH QUOTATION MARKS!

-STAR IF YOU LIKED THE SNIPER
+STAR IF YOU LIKED THE SNIPER.

+BYE!